 ATTACHMENT B-1

-Charge Description Master Limit Protection for the Health Insurance Marketplace Product
+Charge Description Master Limit Protection

 This attachment sets forth the Charge Description Master Limit Protection for the Health Insurance Marketplace Product.
 All provisions of the Agreement not specifically modified by this attachment remain unchanged and will control.
 In the event of a conflict between this attachment and any other provision in the Agreement, the provisions in this attachment will control.
 Capitalized terms used in this attachment will have the same meaning ascribed to them in the Agreement unless otherwise set forth in this attachment.
 Health Plan and Provider hereby agree to the terms and conditions in this Attachment relating to Covered Services that are paid at a percentage of Provider’s billed charges.
 Such charges will use Provider’s schedule of charges, chargemaster, or other charge-based methodology (collectively referred to herein as Charge Description Master or “CDM”), and any increases by Provider to its CDM (“CDM Increases”), as set forth in this Attachment.